 If you want to bring this idea to life, try mixing in some unique but coordinating items, like a cute butter yellow teapot or cutting board.
 It’ll add a pop of style without looking cluttered.

-Butter Yellow In Small Kitchens To Maximize Light
+Using Butter Yellow To Maximize Light In Small Kitchens

 I always recommend using a buttery yellow color in smaller kitchens because it really helps to open up the space and make it feel more spacious.
 In a small kitchen, every little thing counts, and color is key in making it appear bigger than it actually is.
 The bright yellow tones can also help lift your spirits and create the illusion of a larger, more airy galley kitchen.